Legal website mistakes that are preventing you from getting clients

 You have to have images throughout your website.
 They help you get ranked by search engines.
 People remember more from what they see on websites than what they read.
 That means your clients rely on visuals to get to know you and make their decision on who to hire.

+Yes, many people just look at pictures!
 That’s why it is most important that images add meaning to your content.
 They have to help your potential clients understand what your law firm is about and how it will help them should they choose to hire you.

 What does this image tell your clients about your firm?